Five Points Site, New York

 As a new federal courthouse was being developed in lower Manhattan in the early 1990’s, GSA, in fulfillment of its obligations under the National Historic Preservation Act and related federal legislation, undertook archeological investigations at a location once known as Five Points, New York.
 It was named for the points created by the intersection of Park, Worth, and Baxter streets.

 Today, the Five Points neighborhood, once known as a center of vice, crime and debauchery throughout the nineteenth century is occupied by a center of justice – the Daniel Patrick Moynihan U.S. Courthouse.
-More information about the archeological investigations and discoveries available at Five Points Site or by selecting the picture on this page.
+More information about the archeological investigations and discoveries available at Five Points Site (Site maybe be down and inaccessible due to site maintenance.
+Please check back soon for status update) or by selecting the picture on this page.

 |New York's Mythic Slum||Digging Lower Manhattan's Infamous Five Points Site||pdf